 2002 – 2006

 a.
-FT has invested heavily and worked hard to build a competitive online presence and have been attracting the targeted audience (which are business people and companies).
-In case you didn’t know, there were several major site revamps between 1998 and 2000 to ensure the readers are satisfied to the fullest.
+FT has invested heavily and worked hard to build a competitive online presence and has been attracting the targeted audience (which are business people and companies).
+In case you didn’t know, there were several major sites revamps between 1998 and 2000 to ensure the readers are satisfied to the fullest.

 b.
-It has the privilege as the specialist business paper.
-The readers are willing to spend for something valuable and ft.com has positioned itself as the reliable source to catch up with the financial-front of all industries.
+It has the privilege of the specialist business paper.
+The readers are willing to spend for something valuable and ft.com has positioned itself as a reliable source to catch up with the financial front of all industries.

 So, was it an immediate success?

 Surprisingly, no. FT.com has been able to capture just 17,000 of its 2.8 million online readers.
 That means 99.39% didn’t care to subscribe (Src).